quantum-mob/Q3/INSTALL.md

    $BaseDirectory/Applications/
    ```

-   Here `$UserBaseDirectory` is the Mathematica(R) symbol, the value of which you can check on your Mathematica.
+   Here, `$UserBaseDirectory` is a Mathematica(R) symbol, the value of which you can check on your Mathematica.